tprasadtp/ubuntu-post-install/docs/faq/errors.md

 ## What if I get an error saying Unknown Distribution/Release?

 That usually means you are running a Distribution which is not supported or too old or a derivative which is not recognized by the script.
 However it also might be possible that `lsb-release` package is missing from your system.
 Since the script depends on it for determining what is the code-name of the release it will fail.
-You might see ans error like this,
+You might see an error like this,

 ```console
 ./after-effects: line 41: lsb_release: command not found